jsharp6968/mala/README.md

 Mala uses subprocess - anything you can run, it can run.

 # Run
+Mala defaults to using a Unix socket, which Postgres does not make available unless the relevant line of the `postgresql.conf` is uncommented.
+If you want to use the network stack (or a remote/LAN DB) then change the DB_HOST value in `constants.py`.
 Example with extracted archive:
 `python main.py -d /home/unknown/code/mala/samples/extracted/vxug/InTheWild.0013/ --extracted`